The following professionals lent their expertise to this article:

 Direct-entry MSN programs allow students with an unrelated undergraduate degree to tackle an accelerated nursing curriculum in two years of full-time study.

-RN to MSN bridge programs can be a flexible and affordable MSN option for those holding an associate degree in nursing by earning two degrees simultaneously or consecutively.
+RN to MSN bridge programs can be a flexible and affordable MSN option for those holding an associate degree in nursing.
+Students learn both bachelor’s and master’s degree curriculum.
+Though graduates will earn an MSN, not every school will award students a BSN as well.

 Dual Master’s